Tashkent in a Nutshell

 Uncover the highlights of Uzbekistan’s capital, including the Khast Imam Square, Independence Square, Amir Temur Square, Alisher Navoi Theatre Square, and the Museum of Applied Arts.

-Built between 1942 and 1947, the Alisher Navoi Theatre Square was a key cultural center where operas and ballets were performed to a capacity of 1,400 spectators.
-Finally, the Museum of Applied Arts hosts over 7,000 samples of handmade embroidery, jewelry, carpets and other craftsman works from the 19th century up to present day Uzbek.
+Built between 1942 and 1947, the Alisher Navoi Theatre Square was a key cultural centre where operas and ballets were performed to a capacity of 1,400 spectators.
+Finally, the Museum of Applied Arts hosts over 7,000 samples of handmade embroidery, jewellery, carpets and other craftsman works from the 19th century up to present day Uzbek.